 Whatever the truth, on September 2, 1933, Fox Films announced that they had offered a contract to Mona Barrie, one of “Australia’s leading actresses”.
 (The change of stage name was so typical of the time) It was all remarkably quick.
 She was put to work on the crime drama B film Sleepers East, and then the more substantial historical romance Carolina.

 Mona, centre, as one of “nine pretty girls who adorn the production (of The Merry Widow) at Her Majesty’s.”
 This appears to be Mona’s first outing on the stage.
 “Table Talk”, 12 October 1922.
 Via National Library of Australia’s Trove.

 Unfortunately, like the stories of her start in film, Mona’s Australian story is badly muddled in online accounts – these are not only confused about her date of birth but also her date of arrival in Australia.
 Perhaps she contributed to this confusion herself in later years.
 But there’s not much doubt around her real date of birth.
-Although often said to have been born in 1909, we can confidently say she was born at the end of 1905 or early in 1906.
-She was 5 years old during the 1911 English census, and 8 in April 1914 when she arrived in Melbourne.
-Not only that, we can find the index entry for her British birth – it also notes her birth registered in 1906.
+Although often said to have been born in 1909, her birth certificate shows she was born on 18 December 1905.
+She was thus, 5 years old during the 1911 English census, and 8 in April 1914 when she arrived in Melbourne.

 Click to enlarge.